SolarFramework/Sample-MapUpdate/README.md

 The map udpate service will update a shared global map hosted on the Map Update service from a local map built with the images captured by a dedicated AR device.

 A test client is available to simulate a mapping service.
 It loads from the data folder a local map previously built by a mapping service and send it to the map update service which will merge it with the hosted global map.
+In return, it recieves the merged global map and displays it in a 3D window.

 > #### Start Linux service
 	./start_service.sh MapUpdate